rhomobile/rhomobile-docs/docs/en/5.0.25/guide/build_android.md

 	$ adb start-server
 	$ rake run:android

-** NOTE: If you didn't run your Android simulator yet or don't have AVD configuration set, you will be asked a few questions about emulator configuration.
+> Note: If you didn't run your Android simulator yet or don't have AVD configuration set, you will be asked a few questions about emulator configuration.
 You should answer "yes" for most questions or use default answers.
-As a result new AVD configuration will be created. **
+As a result new AVD configuration will be created.

 To uninstall your application from the emulator, run: